o3de/o3de.org/content/docs/user-guide/learning-guide/tutorials/scripting/script-canvas/tutorial-collisions-targets.md

 ---
 description: ' Create a sphere that shoots projectiles at a target with Script Canvas, Open 3D Engine''s visual scripting system. '
+linktitle: Shooting a Target by Spawning Entities and Detecting Collisions
 title: 'Script Canvas Tutorial: Shooting a Target by Spawning Entities and Detecting Collisions'
+weight: 300
 ---
-# Script Canvas Tutorial: Shooting a Target by Spawning Entities and Detecting Collisions {#script-canvas-tutorial-collisions-targets}

 This tutorial builds on what you learned in the previous two tutorials\.
 In the following tutorial, you create a controllable sphere that shoots projectiles at a target\.